OpenZeppelin/compound-monitoring/ctoken-monitor/README.md

 etc.  Monitored events are specified in the agent-config.json file, with associated Finding types and severities for each one.

-This agent checks the Compound Finance Comptroller contract on every block to compare the most recent Array of cToken addresses against the previously stored Array.
-If any new cTokens were added, the new cToken address(es) are placed into the Array for monitoring in that block and subsequent blocks.
+This agent also checks the Compound Finance Comptroller contract on every block to compare the most recent Array of cToken addresses against the previously stored Array.
+If any new cTokens were added, the new cToken address(es) are placed into the Array for monitoring in that block and all subsequent blocks.

 ## Transactions